 Julia Bascom, Executive Director

 Julia Bascom serves as Executive Director at the Autistic Self Advocacy Network.
 Previously, she did state-level work in her home state of New Hampshire, where she served on the DD council and co-led an inter-agency team to revitalize self-advocacy within the state.
-Julia edited Loud Hands: Autistic People, Speaking, an anthology of writings by autistic people, and currently serves on the advisory board of Felicity House, Anthem’s National Advisory Board, and the boards of the Consortium for Citizens with Disabilities, the Institute for Exceptional Care, and Allies For Independence.
+Julia edited Loud Hands: Autistic People, Speaking, an anthology of writings by autistic people, and currently serves on the boards of the Consortium for Citizens with Disabilities, the Institute for Exceptional Care, and Allies For Independence.

 Zoe Gross, Director of Advocacy

 Zoe Gross is Director of Advocacy at Autistic Self Advocacy Network.
 Previously, she worked as a special assistant at the Administration for Community Living, and as a policy analyst on Senator Tom Harkin’s Health, Education, Labor and Pensions Committee staff.
 In 2012, Zoe created the annual Disability Day of Mourning vigil, a national, cross-disability event which commemorates the lives of disabled people murdered by their family members or caregivers.
 She received a White House Champions of Change award for this work in 2013.